 Users can also be granted view, edit, share, and delete permissions on specific dashboards.

 The Dashboards Viewer predefined role has permissions to view custom dashboards.
-You can grant this role to users or groups who need access to custom dashboards.
-See Custom Dashboard Permissions for details.
+This role can be granted to users or groups who need access to custom dashboards.
+See Custom Dashboard Permissions for other details.

 For the Public

 Sharing a Controller-level custom dashboard makes the dashboard available to viewers who do not have AppDynamics accounts.